2019 Annual Contest Editor ✓

 What do you expect from writers during the #RevPit revision process, including communication?

 I expect my writer to put everything they have into this contest.
 We have a limited amount of time to make your work the best that it can be.
-You can sleep when the contest is over :P
+You can sleep when the contest is over.
+Take every advantage of this opportunity that you can.

 What hobbies do you have outside of writing and editing?